Last Updated : February 14th 2021

 Section 5.
 Election Deadlines

-- B. The election committee shall decide the date of the election and formally communicate the information to members at least two months prior to elections.
+B. The election committee shall decide the date of the election and formally communicate the information to members at least one month prior to elections.

 Section 6.
 Counting of votes

-- C. The top five (5) candidates with the most number of votes will be declared as elected to the Executive Committee.
+C. The top five (5) candidates with the greatest number of votes will be declared as elected to the Executive Committee.